Gladstone Park, London: The park today

 Gladstone Park is administered by the London Borough of Brent.
 It has ninety-seven acres of parkland as well as the twenty-seven acres of the William Gladstone open space on its eastern perimeter.
 Maintained by Brent Parks Service, it is the most heavily used park in Brent and is a current holder of the Green Flag Award, the national standard for parks and green spaces in England and Wales.
 The award is based on high environmental standards, quality of green space, amenity values and community involvement.

 Gladstone Park has a formal garden, duck pond, varied terrain, woodland, hedgerows and open ground, all of which change with the seasons.
 On clear days it offers views from the top of the hill (65 metres above sea level) of London and the surrounding area, including Wembley Stadium, Parliament, the City, the London Eye and the Shard.

 In 2016 the Council, police and local charities carried out several initiatives to deal with large numbers of people sleeping rough in the park.
 Most of them were Romanians seeking to work in the UK, some obtaining employment informally in nearby Cricklewood.

 The park is used by Brent Council as a venue for free sports and health and fitness programs.
 On the night of 23 August 2014 the park was used for a marriage proposal with hundreds of candles spelling out, "Will you marry me?"
 A Metropolitan Police helicopter picked up the message with its thermal imaging camera and shared the image on Twitter as "the most romantic guy in North London".

+Following the 2020 Black Lives Matter protests Brent Council considered renaming the park due to William Gladstone's push for compensation for slave owners at abolition, including his father.
+However in September 2022 the council confirmed that there were no plans to change the park's name.
+Instead a public artwork titled The Anchor, The Drum, The Ship by Black artist Harun Morrison was created in the park to acknowledge the legacies of the slave trade.
+A history trail "Untold Stories" exploring the history of the park, Gladstone's links with slavery, and Black people with a connection to the area was also installed in the park.